safing/web/our-values/index.md

 ## Ownership

 The company behind Safing is _Safing ICS Technologies GmbH_, a private company with limited liability registered in Austria.
-Austria, located in central Europe and member of the EU, is one of the few remaining neutral nations and established it's neutrality based on swiss model after WWII.
+Austria, located in central Europe and member of the EU, is one of the few remaining neutral nations and established its neutrality based on the swiss model after WWII.

-The company is owned by it's three founders.
+The company is owned by its three founders.
 No one else will ever receive voting power within the company.

 ## Influences &nbsp;&nbsp;&nbsp; <small class="text-lighter">updated 12.2018</small>